Stephan El Shaarawy: Roma

 On 26 January 2016, El Shaarawy joined Roma on a loan deal until 30 June 2016, for a fee of €1.4 million.
 The agreement included an option to make the deal permanent, for a fee of €13 million, before the beginning of the 2016–17 season.
 Four days later, on his Roma debut, he scored a half scorpion flicked back heel goal in the 48th minute of a 3–1 home win over Frosinone; he then scored in the following match against Sassuolo three days later to seal a 2–0 away victory.
 In Roma's final match of the season on 14 May, El Shaarawy scored against his parent club Milan as his side won 3–1 at the San Siro and finished third in the league.

 On 21 June 2016, Roma opted to buy out El Shaarawy's loan from Milan for the €13 million, keeping him at the club until 2020.
 On 20 May 2017, he scored twice against Chievo, helping Roma to a 5–3 victory to continue his three-game scoring streak.
 In Roma's 3–0 Champions League group stage win over Chelsea on 31 October 2017, El Shaarawy bagged two first half goals, including one within the first 40 seconds of the match from 25 yards out.

 Shanghai Greenland Shenhua

 On 8 July 2019, El Shaarawy joined Chinese Super League club Shanghai Greenland Shenhua for €16 million.
 He made his debut for the club on 2 August 2019 in a league game against Wuhan Zall.
 He then scored his first goal in China on 15 August, netting in a 2–2 draw against Tianjin Tianhai.
 At the end of his debut season with the club, El Shaarawy lifted the 2019 Chinese FA Cup, scoring in the second leg of Shanghai Greenland Shenhua's final victory against Shandong Luneng Taishan.

 Return to Roma

 On 30 January 2021, El Shaarawy rejoined Roma on a free transfer.
-He scored his first goal since his return to the club 677 days after his last, getting Roma's second in their 3–0 Europa League round of 16 win over Shakhtar Donetsk on 11 March 2021.
+He scored his first goal since his return to the club 677 days after his last, netting Roma's second in their 3–0 Europa League round of 16 win over Shakhtar Donetsk on 11 March.

+On 10 November 2024, El Shaarawy scored his first two goals of the 2024–25 Serie A season in a 3–2 home defeat against Bologna.